apache/apisix/doc/plugins/jwt-auth.md

 | exp           | integer | optional    | 86400   | [1,...]                                       | token's expire time, in seconds                                                                                                                  |
 | base64_secret | boolean | optional    | false   |                                               | whether secret is base64 encoded                                                                                                                 |

+## API

+This plugin will add `/apisix/plugin/jwt/sign` to sign.
+You may need to use [interceptors](plugin-interceptors.md) to protect it.

 ## How To Enable

 1. set a consumer and config the value of the `jwt-auth` option